saint-angels/saint-angels.github.io/_essays/running_log.md

 Calling the bus company office...reveals that the bus is gone to refill the gas and will be back soon.
 Breathe out.

 ### Day 32 06.04.2022
 Would love to spend a month in comfort, doing nothing productive, knowing nothing would happen.
-From a grand cosmic perspective, nothing would.
+From a grand cosmic perspective, nothing really *can* happen.

 ### Day 31 05.04.2022
 Standing in a caged queue, holding a pink folder with documents in hand.